brikis98/yevgeniy-brikman-homepage/_posts/2024-04-08-bellwether.md

 {% capture central_idea %}
 The answer is pretty clever too: bellwethers.
 As in, if you look at a flock of sheep, it's typically led by a bellwether, a certain sheep who is largely indistinguishable from the others, but perhaps is just a little greedier and a little faster.
-People tend to unknowingly follow bellwhethers too—just like sheep.
+People tend to unknowingly follow bellwethers too—just like sheep.
 {% endcapture %}

 - The central idea of the idea is intriguing.
 What causes fads?